TaurBaLaur/HTML-elements-with-Web-Components/README.md

 - the radio button is 30x30 px by default;
 - to change the size of the radio button you need to set the `width` property;
 - the radio button is an `inline-grid` element;
+- to change the border color of the radio button when unchecked you need to set the `--crb-b` variable/custom property;
+- to change the border color of the radio button when unchecked and hovered you need to set the `--crb-b-h` variable/custom property.
 - to change the color of the radio button when checked you need to set the `--crb-c` variable/custom property;
 - to change the color of the radio button when checked and hovered you need to set the `--crb-c-h` variable/custom property.